 As many of you know, we’ve taken the exciting step of expanding our farm’s seed project into the Snake River Seed Cooperative!
-Snake River Seeds operates a seed producer’s coop, where we work with 17 other regional farmers to produce an ever increasing diversity of locally-adapted seeds for sale to local peeps!
-We also operate a seed library, offer oodles of seedy classes to adults and to kids of varying ages, and host fun, seedy events throughout the year!
+Snake River Seeds operates a seed producer’s coop, where we work with 36 other regional farmers to produce an ever increasing diversity of locally-adapted seeds for sale to local peeps!
+We also operate a Seed Savers Club, offer oodles of seedy classes to adults and to kids of varying ages, and host fun, seedy events throughout the year!
 Be whisked away to the Snake River Seed Cooperative’s website to buy our seeds or to get involved in other ways!

 10 reasons to be a seed freak:

 - Boise lacks locally-adapted retail seed, meaning that all our work in developing local food security is for naught if we don’t have good-quality, locally-adapted seed to start with.
 We must CLOSE THE LOOP!

 - Seeds make a farm come alive with sex!
 The seed is the love child of a plant, so allowing more plants to go to seed means more sex on your farm!

 - Saving seed from your farm or garden means you’re selecting seed that will do well RIGHT WHERE YOU ARE, rather than taking a chance on seed purchased in a store that came from a different climate with different soils, temperatures, seasons, etc.